iborymagic/CanvasPractice/README.md

 ### Canvas practice
-A little bit of practice about Canvas with 'Nomad Coders'. draw, change colors, and save drawings.
+A little bit of practice about Canvas with 'Nomad Coders'.<br />
+Draw, change colors, and save drawings.